 To do this you need a method to quickly assess each site in a way that provides clarity on whether to move ahead with the site acquisition.

-Included in the Property Development DIY Kit via the Ultimate Property Hub is a detailed feasibility spreadsheet for you to use and customize.
+Included in the Property Development DIY Kit via the Ultimate Property Hub is a detailed feasibility spreadsheet for you to use and customise.
 Along with detailed feasibility templates, I also provide fast ‘back of the envelope’ formulas to help filter each property’s property potential.